ncase/anxiety/scenes/act3.md

 r: Kid, I know that *you* know that animal *hurts* people like us.
 It *tortures* people like us.

 r: It's not our friend.
-It's a rabid beast, which needs to be *tranquilized*,
+It's a rabid beast, which either needs to be *tranquilized*,

 r: Or have a *bullet put in its fucking skull*.